 In the first instance please ask at reception for a complaints form or ask to speak to our Practice Manager (Susan Gillan) or Office Manager (Karen Joseph) either in person at Cove Bay Health Centre or by telephoning 0345 337 1170.

-The practice invites compliments as well as complaints.
-Comments cards are available at reception or download our form and hand it in to the practice - Feedback Form
+The practice also invites compliments and suggestions as well as complaints.
+Feedback forms are available at reception or download our form and hand it in to the practice - Feedback Form

 The Health Service Ombudsman has published a booklet that describes the ‘six principles for remedy’ in relation to complaints handling and involves:

 If you remain unhappy after everything has been done to try to resolve your concern or complaint you have the right to approach the Ombudsman.
 Tel: 0345 015 4033 Email: firstname.lastname@example.orgWrite: .Scottish Public Services Ombudsman, Bridgeside House, 99 McDonald Road, EDINBURGH, EH7 4NS

 The NHS employs over a million staff in thousands of locations.
 It is a large and complex organisation providing a broad range of services.
 It is not surprising that sometimes you or a loved one may feel bewildered or concerned when using the NHS.
 And this can be at times when you are feeling at your most vulnerable and anxious.